diridari/CPP-Argument-Parser/README.md

 ### Check all Arguments
 To check all Arguments use:

-    parser.analyseArgv(args,argv); // returns true if no unknown argumends and all required arguments have been called
+    parser.analyseArgv(args,argv); // returns true if no unknown arguments and all required arguments have been called

 It returns true if all required arguments or any unknown argument had been used